Bloodletting: Therapeutic phlebotomy

 Therapeutic phlebotomy is used today in the treatment of a few diseases, including hemochromatosis, sickle cell disease, porphyria cutanea tarda, nonalcoholic fatty liver disease, and polycythemia.
 It is practiced by specifically trained practitioners in hospitals using modern techniques and a relatively safe procedure that depletes iron stores in the body.
-In most cases, phlebotomy now refers to the removal of small quantities of blood for diagnostic purposes and is an important procedure in the U.S..
+In most cases, phlebotomy now refers to the removal of small quantities of blood for diagnostic purposes and is an important procedure in the US.
 According to an academic article posted in the Journal of Infusion Nursing with data published in 2010, the primary use of phlebotomy is to take blood that would be reinfused back into a person (blood donation).
 However, in the case of hemochromatosis, bloodletting (by venipuncture) has become the mainstay treatment option.
 Therapeutic phlebotomy is a cost effective way to remove excess iron in blood for patients that have hemochromatosis.

 Cross-cultural bloodletting

 Therapeutic uses of bloodletting were reported in 60 distinct cultures/ethnic groups in the HRAF database, present in all inhabited continents.
 Bloodletting has also been reported in 15 of the 60 cultures in the probability sample files (PSF) list.
 The PSF is a subset of eHRAF data that includes only one culture from each of 60 macro-culture areas around the world.
 The prevalence of bloodletting in PSF controls for pseudo-replication linked to common ancestry, suggesting that bloodletting has independently emerged many times.
 Bloodletting is varied in its practices cross-culturally, for example, in native Alaskan culture bloodletting was practiced for different indications, using different tools, on different body areas, by different people, and it was explained by different medical theories.

 According to Helena Miton et al.'s analysis of the HRAF database and other sources, there are several cross-cultural patterns in bloodletting.